Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Study Results

 \textit{Participant Sample.} Our study involved only 12 participants, while this is typical for similar lab usability studies, a larger group could provide stronger statistical power, reveal more varied interaction patterns, and allow comparisons across subgroups.
-Furthermore, the participant pool has limited cultural and age diversity, which could have narrowed the range of narrative traditions, writing styles, and storytelling approaches represented.
-Future research should address these limitations by recruiting a larger and more diverse set of participants, including professional authors, older and younger writers, and individuals from varied cultural backgrounds, to more fully evaluate the system’s applicability and generalizability.
+Furthermore, the group of participants has limited cultural and age diversity, which could have narrowed the range of narrative traditions, writing styles, and storytelling approaches represented.
+Future research should address these limitations by recruiting a larger and more diverse set of participants, including writers of various ages and individuals from diverse cultural backgrounds, to more fully evaluate the applicability and generalizability of the system.